integrativesoft/CrossProtectedData/README.md

 # CrossProtectedData

-A DataProtect wrapper that uses DPAPI in Windows and AspNetCore.DataProtection in non-Windows platforms.
+A `ProtectedData` wrapper that uses DPAPI in Windows and AspNetCore.DataProtection in non-Windows platforms.

 This library offers the same interface as the `ProtectedData` class which uses DPAPI and works in Windows only.
 - When running in Windows, it calls directly the original ProtectedData class supported in Windows.